-Mitigation measure AQ-1 requires future winery applicants to develop and implement an odor abatement plan.
-The measure has been incorporated in the proposed ordinance as a new development standard (Attachment C - Section 35.42.280.C.8), as described below.
+Mitigation: Mitigation measure AQ-1 requires future winery applicants to develop and implement an odor abatement plan.
+The measure has been incorporated in the proposed ordinance as a new development standard (Attachment 4 of the Board Letter dated November 1, 2016, - Section 35.42.280.C.8), as described below.
 The development standard would reduce the impacts of odor; however, ROC emissions associated with the fermentation process would remain significant and unavoidable (Class I).